RODNEY L. HURST, SR. - THE STRUGGLE CONTINUES!

 Civil Rights Activist | Black Historian | Author

-His first book, "It was never about a hot dog and a Coke®!" recounts with clarity the segregated civic, the segregated political, and the segregated educational climate of Jacksonville Florida in the 1950s and the 1960s, and the 1960 Jacksonville sit-ins and the violent, Ax Handle Saturday.
-Due to the black-out of local news about these important civil rights events in Jacksonville, his book is the only historically accurate description of those sit-ins and the violence of Ax Handle Saturday.
-It was never about a hot dog and a Coke®! received more than a dozen awards, including the 2008 USA National Best Books Awards national book competition First Place Gold Medal Award for Multicultural Nonfiction and the Florida Book Awards Bronze Medal for Non-Fiction.
+His first book, "It was never about a hot dog and a Coke®!" is a personal account of the 1960 sit-in demonstrations in Jacksonville, Florida, and Ax Handle Saturday.
+It recounts the segregated civic, political, and educational climate of Jacksonville, Florida, in the 1950s and the 1960s, the 1960 Jacksonville Youth Council NAACP sit-ins, and the violent event, Ax Handle Saturday.
+Due to the black-out of local news about these important civil rights events in Jacksonville, Hurst’s book is the only historically accurate description of those sit-ins and the violence of Ax Handle Saturday.
+“It was never about a hot dog and a Coke!” is the winner of over a dozen awards, including the 2008 USA National Best Books Awards national book competition First Place Gold Medal Award for Multicultural Nonfiction and the Florida Book Awards Bronze Medal for Nonfiction.

-His second book Unless WE Tell It…It Never Gets Told! published in January 2016 relates stories of notable Blacks of Jacksonville who impacted this city and the country, relates stories of Jacksonville Civil Rights History and relates stories of the historical fight against Racism.
-It was recently honored as one of five finalists for the 2016 Multicultural Non-Fiction Award by the National Best Books Awards national book competition and the 2017 City of Jacksonville's Historical Preservation Commission Award.
+"Unless WE Tell It…It Never Gets Told!"
+Hurst's second book relates stories about Jacksonville's Black History and Civil Rights History.
+It was one of five finalists for the Multicultural Non-Fiction Award by the National Best Books Awards national book competition.
+It was also honored with the 2017 City of Jacksonville's Historic Preservation Commission Award.

-Hurst nominated his mentor and civil rights icon Rutledge H. Pearson, his longtime friend, and civil rights icon Dr. Arnett Girardeau to the Florida Civil Rights Hall of Fame.
-Pearson was inducted posthumously in 2016 and Dr. Girardeau in June 2017—four months before his passing.
-In addition, Hurst serves as an adviser to the Center for Urban Education and Policy at the University of North Florida.
+Hurst nominated his mentor, civil rights icon Rutledge H. Pearson, and his longtime friend and civil rights icon Dr. Arnett Girardeau to the Florida Civil Rights Hall of Fame.
+Mr. Pearson was inducted posthumously in 2016, and Dr. Girardeau was inducted into the Florida Civil Rights Hall of Fame in June 2017.
+Unfortunately, Dr. Girardeau died four months later.
+Hurst is also the Historian of the Florida State Conference of NAACP Branches.

 Picture